Hexagon Fellowship Artist Talks 2017

 Hexagon Special Projects Fellowship Residency Recipient 2016-17: Liz Menard

 Liz Menard is a printmaker, book artist and arts educator.
 Menard grew up exploring the forests, streams and fields in Agincourt and near her cottage in the Kawartha Lakes.
 Canoe trips into Algonquin Park helped nurture her love and respect for these ecologies and the plants and animals that struggle to survive.
 Menard’s work addresses our relationship to nature and how it shapes our sense of place and sense of self, reflecting us as a society and as individuals.
-Human development has created a loss of connectivity, fragmented ecologies and marginalized habitat, threatening our environment.
+Human development has created loss of connectivity, fragmented ecologies and marginalized habitat, threatening our environment.
 There is much to lose.
 Menard is cautiously optimistic, as nature has proven resilient.
 Resiliency is essential for recovery from trauma; trauma results in loss of connection, fragmentation and marginalization.
-Recovery involves many factors, but the connection to nature is vital.
+Recovery involves many factors, but connection to nature is vital.
 Recent exhibitions include River’s Nature, Ecology and Evolutionary Biology Department, University of Toronto; SHIFT: Environmentally Responsible Print Practices, McMaster University; and The National Printmaking Exhibition, Edinboro University, Pennsylvania.
 Menard has participated in national and international residencies.
 Her work is held in public and private collections.
 She was Open Studio’s 2012 Nick Novak Fellow.
-Menard will explore connections between nature and resiliency during the Hexagon Special Projects Fellowship.
+During her time as Hexagon Fellow, Menard explored connections between nature and resiliency .